sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 We also have a special error case here that returns an entirely different object with a single `error` property.
 However, it’s really a special case because none of the properties of the two objects overlap, and it doesn’t make sense to merge them.
 If anything, separating these two objects highlights that the error case is a special case.

 I like to use ternaries for simple cases and usually extract the code into a function for more complex cases.
-Here, we have a good example for the latter because of a nested condition and a `try`/`catch` block.
+The `parseExample()` function is a good example for the latter because of a nested condition and a `try`/`catch` block.

 Let’s try to refactor it: